JakoboEU/manchester_cluster_images/README.md

 Despite these differences in γ and β within clusters, insect community composition showed only a weak, non-significant tendency to vary among clusters (PERMANOVA on Jaccard distances: R² ≈ 0.07, F₈,₁₂₇ ≈ 1.23, p = 0.089), and multivariate dispersion did not differ among clusters (PERMDISP: F₈,₁₂₇ ≈ 0.55, p = 0.82).
 Overall β-diversity across all sites was high (βSOR ≈ 0.66), driven mainly by species turnover (βSIM ≈ 0.54; ~82% of βSOR) rather than nestedness (βSNE ≈ 0.12; ~18%), indicating that sites tend to host different species rather than simply poorer subsets of a common fauna.

+#### Do the 120 x 120 m clusters work?
+The PERMANOVA had R2 at 0.090 and so more variation in species composition is explained between clusters is explained, and the p-value is < 0.001

+ * Turnover share = βSIM / βSOR ≈ 0.5455 / 0.6861 ≈ 0.80 → ~80% of total beta diversity
+ * Nestedness share = βSNE / βSOR ≈ 0.1406 / 0.6861 ≈ 0.20 → ~20% of total beta diversity

+Turnover decreases, so more nestedness in sites.

+Mean beta whittikar decreases from 5.57 to 5.39

 ### Insects (with grouped taxa)
 Includes any white-tailed bumblebee, any red-tailed bumblebee, any small white butterfly, and any blue butterfly And removes any species within those groupings.